What does it mean for pet owners if a business is an IBPSA Member? Peace of mind.

 - If you are not supplying food, what type of food will your pet receive?

-- Do they monitor how much your pet eats and if your pet’s eliminations are normal?
+- Does the provider monitor how much your pet eats and if your pet’s eliminations are normal?

-- What if your pet requires medication during its stay, how will those be administered?
+- What if your pet requires medication while with the provider, how will those be administered?

 - Can your pets go for a nature walk, play Frisbee or ball, and get a bath?

-- If your dog requires grooming, what options does the facility offer?
+- If your dog requires grooming, what options does the provider offer?

-- Does the facility have a dedicated grooming area for the pets to reduce stress during the process?
+- Does the provider have a dedicated grooming area for the pets to reduce stress during the process?

 For a print version of these questions to have with you when interviewing a pet care facility...